-As mentioned, a logbook is good to keep healthy maintenance of a vehicle, provided that it is maintained and updated regularly.
+As mentioned, a logbook is good for keep healthy maintenance of a vehicle, provided that it is maintained and updated regularly.

-- Provides information – Using a logbook would not only provide information to a service provider or a vehicle’s owner but to anyone who rides the vehicle and comes across a situation which needs to be dealt on spot
+- Provides information – Using a logbook would not only provide information to a service provider or a vehicle’s owner but to anyone who rides the vehicle and comes across a situation that needs to be dealt with on the spot

-- Re-sale – It could be also used at the time of sale and purchase, to provide authentic information of a vehicle’s condition, with all the expenses including service expense as well
+- Re-sale – It could be also used at the time of sale and purchase, to provide authentic information about a vehicle’s condition, with all the expenses including service expenses as well

-Our website provides templates for maintenance log book which are flexible, efficient, and easy to maintain.
+Our website provides templates for the maintenance logbook which are flexible, efficient, and easy to maintain.
 To provide you with a convenient tool, which can help you monitor, track, regulate, and maintain the health and performance of your vehicle, download, and use freely available templates on our website.

 File: Excel (.xlsx) 2007+ and iPad